GridProtectionAlliance/openSEE/README.md

 # Documentation

 openSEE is a part of the [Open PQ Dashboard](https://github.com/GridProtectionAlliance/PQDashboard) and there is currently no documentation solely for openSEE.
-Don't be sad though, you can check out some [screenshots](#screenshots) below.
+You can check out some [screenshots](#screenshots) below.
 # Deployment

 * To install openSEE: